If you don't have Rust installed already, visit rustup.rs to install it.

 You'll need both your beacon node and validator client running if you want to stake.

 Start the validator client with:

-The validator client is running and has found your validator keys from step 3 when you see the following log:
+You know that your validator client is running and has found your validator keys from step 3 when you see the following logs: